ISAAC

 ISAAC Manufacturing Plant

-The final target is the realization of several components for the automotive sector, both for structural and aesthetic applications in order to validate the characteristics of the developed materials through testing.
-SOPHIA HIGH TECH, has been deeply involved in the mixing of nanometric powders for the addition of resins, used for the impregnation of composite fibers.
 The company was also responsible for the development, fine-tuning and validation of mathematical models, in the FEM (Finite Element Method) environment, to simulate the material behavior, in order to validate the performance of the engineered components.
 A numerical-experimental testing was performed on the new materials to obtain the material behavior curves.
 These curves were applied in the cards of FEM codes to evaluate the demonstrators/components behavior.

 The new design solutions have been verified both on virtual FEM models and directly on physical prototypes through a wide experimental test campaign.